kevinchwong/kcw-spring-n26/README.md

 ```
 - **StatInfoSavingMap.findMap(timestamp,duration)** is used to calculate how many saves in each levels.

 - Similarly, we can reduce 60000 save operations into 90 or less save operations.
-This is implemented in **createByTimestampAndDurationAndAmount(timestamp, duration, amount)**
+This is implemented in **StatInfoRepository.createByTimestampAndDurationAndAmount(timestamp, duration, amount)**

 #### 2. Load the statistics
 - After we have inserted a certain amount of transactions, if we want to obtain the statistic, we can just combine the statistic along all levels of that time.